md-vanilla/pattern-matching-talk/README.md

 # Matcher

-Example of pattern matching for my elixir talk 😅
+Examples of pattern matching for my elixir talk 😅

 This project uses a mix task called matcher for active development.
 Instead of using iex and having to rebuild state each time I copy the state into the mix task.
 If this does not make any sense just follow the install instructions. 🙂